jonshiach/graphics-labs/_sources/pages/04_vectors_and_matrices.md

     &= 19.
 \end{align*} $$

-The glm function for calculating the dot product is `glm::dot(a,b)`.
 Add the following to your program.

 ```cpp
 // The dot product